LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Discussion

 \subsection{Leveraging Reliance on LLMs for Learning Opportunities}

-Reliance on Generative AI has been a threat to learning as it takes away a critical engagement with a subject matter~\cite{chan_ai_2023}.
-Especially for workers, the convenience that LLMs provide fosters passive consumption of generated information rather than critically examining what they are producing~\cite{10.1145/3706598.3713778}.
-Therefore, ironically, the ESL workers' convenience coming from reliance on LLM tools, such as ChatGPT, can result in the decay of English skills.
+Reliance on generative AI has been a threat to learning as it reduces an opportunity for a critical engagement with a subject matter~\cite{chan_ai_2023}.
+Especially for workers, the convenience that LLMs provide fosters passive consumption of generated information rather than critically examining what they produce or comprehend~\cite{10.1145/3706598.3713778}.
+Therefore, ironically, EFL workers' reliance on convenient LLM-based tools can lead to the deterioration of their English skills.

-Our results show that \sysname{} helps bridge the gap between workers’ everyday use of LLM tools for English-related tasks and their language learning, turning routine queries into learning activities that are closely related to their work.
-This approach has been explored in language learning under the framework of English for Specific Purposes (ESP), but the occupational settings commonly used in ESP have been limited to fields such as medicine, business, or technology~\cite{Hutchinson1987ESP}.
-As a result, workers in other occupations, such as law or software engineering, are often excluded.
-Even when such occupational contexts in ESP are available, the examples used in the learning materials can still feel distant from learners’ actual work.
-Our work addresses these challenges by personalizing English learning to the individual context, directly extracting data from their GenAI applications, and creating learning materials with it.